 Lessing as You've Never Seen Her Before

 Lessing’s official biographer Patrick French, who has privileged access to the Archive, and her literary trustees, agreed to release previously embargoed material for use exclusively in the exhibition.
-These letters shed new light on Lessing’s life as a writer, and give never-before-seen insights into the inspirations and preoccupations that informed her work.
+These letters shed new light on Lessing’s life as a writer, and provided never-before-seen insights into the inspirations and preoccupations that informed her work.